m3dwards/storytellingforall/services/storytelling-for-adults/index.md

 ---
 layout: page
 title: Storytelling for adults
-description: Adults find storytelling both entertaining and relaxing
+description: "Adults find storytelling both entertaining and relaxing; people new to storytelling are often surprised at how much they enjoy it!"
 published: true
 ---